-New York requires employers to issue specific pay stubs to the employees, either electronic or fiscally.
+New York requires employers to issue specific pay stubs to the employees, either electronically or fiscally.

-- California requires employers to facilitate that employees will receive electronic pay stubs to print them easily.
+- California requires employers to facilitate that employees receive electronic pay stubs to print them easily.

-- Opt-out states require the employee’s permission for any change in the way employees view their pay stubs.
+- Opt-out states require the employee’s permission to change how employees view their pay stubs.
 The employee’s call will be above the employer’s.

-- Opt-in states requirement is that employers offer paper pay stubs unless an employee asks to get their pay stubs electronically.
-Paystubs can be different depending on the state’s employment law and the industry requirement.
+- Opt-in state’s requirement is that employers offer paper pay stubs unless an employee asks to get their pay stubs electronically.
+Paystubs can differ depending on the state’s employment law and the industry requirement.
 New York

 - Employee details